With more data available to fleets than ever before, sometimes it’s easy to overlook the basic performance metrics.

 Target: 1 - 2 days

-As fleets capture more data, it’s easy to be drawn to the more exciting data points and lose sight of the basics.
+As fleets capture more data with advancing technology like fleet maintenance software, it’s easy to be drawn to the more exciting data points and lose sight of the basics.
 Performance metrics, however, are key for tracking fleet downtime and the effectiveness of maintenance operations, which significantly impact your bottom line.

 Be sure to lay a foundation and get control of the basics first.
 Otherwise, any additional efforts will be futile.